bcit-ci/CodeIgniter/user_guide_src/source/general/controllers.rst

 	example.com/index.php/subhandler/

+.. note:: URIs used when loading a sub-Controller are also subject to
+	`URI Routing <routing>`_, and may be manipulated by custom routing rules.

 In fact, any Controller in your application may be run either from the request URL or through the Controller loader.
 The difference is that the Controller routed by the request has primary control over the whole